U.S. flag

 Defined benefit plans

 In a defined benefit pension plan, the employer or other sponsor promises to pay specific retirement benefits based on the employee's or member’s earnings history, length of service, and age.
 If you have a defined benefit pension that was or will be reduced because you retired early due to an eligible condition, the VCF may compensate you for that loss.
 To do this, the VCF needs documents describing the pension plan and how the pension would be calculated.

-The information that the VCF needs depends on your employer/retirement system:
+The VCF has some of the information necessary to calculate pension loss for claimants who worked for New York City, New York State, the Federal government, and some private employers or unions.
 See Section 2.2f for FDNY, 2.2g for NYPD, 2.2h for members of the New York City Employees Retirement System (NYCERS) and for members of the New York State and Local Retirement System (NYSLRS), 2.2i for Federal employees including the military and military reserve, 2.2j for Union/Verizon/Con Edison, and 2.2k for other employers that are not listed.

 If there is an indication that you are receiving, or are entitled to receive, a disability or survivor pension (or if the decedent received a disability pension before death), but you do not submit information necessary to calculate that pension or determine the basis of that pension, the VCF will not issue a full award and may issue only a non-economic loss award or deactivate the claim because, without that information, the VCF cannot determine whether an offset is appropriate and the amount of that offset.
 If you have a personal injury claim and you later amend your claim and submit the information, the VCF will be able to calculate your economic loss.
-If you are filing a deceased claim (i.e., a claim seeking wrongful death losses because the victim died as a result of his or her eligible 9/11-related condition), and the victim received or was entitled to receive a disability pension before death, or the victim’s beneficiaries are receiving or are entitled to receive a survivor pension, you must submit that information before the VCF finalizes the substantive review of the compensation claim.
+If you are filing a deceased victim claim (i.e., a claim seeking wrongful death losses because the victim died as a result of his or her eligible 9/11-related condition), and the victim received or was entitled to receive a disability pension before death, or the victim’s beneficiaries are receiving or are entitled to receive a survivor pension, you must submit that information before the VCF finalizes the substantive review of the compensation claim.

 Defined contribution plans